Sevran

 Sevran ([səvʁɑ̃]) is a commune in the French department of Seine-Saint-Denis, northeastern suburbs of Paris, Île-de-France.
 It is located 16.2 km from the center of Paris.

+History

+The current Hôtel de Ville was completed in 2015.

 Geography

 Sevran is located northeast of the Boulevard Périphérique.

 Demographics

 Immigration

 As of 2013 the origins of over half of its resident are from outside France.
 The largest ethnic backgrounds within the foreign origins are from sub-Saharan Africa, Algeria, and Morocco.

 In 2013 The Economist stated that Sevran was one of the poorest areas of the Paris Metropolitan Area.
 As of 2013 36% of the residents are considered to be below the poverty line.
 The national average is 12%.
 About 75% of Sevran's residents live in subsidized housing.
 The article also cites research that says "somebody called Mohamed, Ali or Kamel is four times more likely to be unemployed than somebody named Philippe or Alain."

 Culture

 Sevran is home to an important music and dance school, the Espace François Mauriac, also known as the conservatoire de Sevran.
 Many important French and international musicians have taught there, including Claude Ballif, Allain Gaussin and Vincent Decleire.
 The famous French rapper Kaaris is also from Sevran, born to parents from Ivory Coast.

-Women are unofficially banned from public spaces by men in some areas of Sevran and will not receive service in bars or cafés.
-Authorities turn a blind eye as the men support the mayor.
+Allegations surfaced in 2016 accusing some cafés and bars of refusing to service women, when 3 activists participated in a television report by journalist Caroline Sinz of France 2.
+In the report, the following sentence could be heard about a local café: "In this café, there is no diversity.
+We are in Sevran, we are not in Paris.
+You are in the 93 here!
+It's different mentalities, it's like back home."
+According to one of the activists, authorities turn a blind eye as the men support the mayor.